-The Murray Brook 2012 Exploration program budget is currently set at $2,500,000.
-This program will consist of a multi phase drill program and a NI43-101 resource estimate with preliminary tonnage and grade calculations to be completed in Q1-Q2 2012.
+The Murray Brook 2012 Exploration program budget is currently set at $3,000,000.
+This program will consist of a multiphase drill program and a NI43-101 resource estimate with preliminary tonnage and grade calculations and exploration program including mapping and prospecting on Camel Back claims.

 Votorantim Metals Canada Statement: